 Remember: the main reason you collect data is to improve your business results.
 So you should be specific about why you want to track something.

-Define your business objectives: The most important thing is to understand your goal with your eCommerce app.
+The most important thing is to understand your goal with your ecommerce app.
 For most businesses, it is a way to increase revenue from mobile users.

 Your main objectives might be increasing downloads, engagement, conversions and sales.